charlievillacr/jsbooks/1JavaScriptBeginner.md

     age=70;
 ```

-4. Most of the time, variables are simply declared and are initialized at some later point in the program.
+##### Most of the time, variables are simply declared and are initialized at some later point in the program

 As mentioned in the first point, after the declaration, the variable holds no value.
 To be precise, it holds the value undefined.

 For  example: